Hookdeck Outpost Quickstart: curl

 }'

-A 202 response means the event was accepted for delivery.
+On success, the response status is 202 — the event was accepted for delivery.

 Verify delivery